wangkexue/alexa2gpt/README.md

 ask init

 cd lambda
-// set your openai API key at an env var of the Lambda configuration npm install cd .. ask deploy
+// set your chatGPT API key as an env var of the Lambda configuration npm install cd .. ask deploy